Skip To Main Content

 The Early 20th Century

-In 1913 the Monastery arranged for Georgetown University Jesuit professors to conduct instruction to nuns through the wooden parlor screen so as to observe the rules of enclosure of the cloister.
+In 1913, the Monastery arranged for Georgetown University Jesuit professors to conduct instruction to nuns through the wooden parlor screen so as to observe the rules of enclosure of the cloister while still affording the Sisters an education.
 By 1938, bachelor’s degrees had been earned by 18 nuns.
 Eight achieved master’s degrees, and four completed doctoral degrees from Georgetown.

 In 1917, the school restructured to accommodate four grammar school classes and four at the high school level, along with two post-academic years being offered to graduates.
 These advanced classes eventually became the Junior College.

 Junior College students boarded in a building that, in 1921, J.H.
 Fennessy had funded originally to be an infirmary, although it was never used for that purpose.
-Designed by Sister Stanislas Nolen and Sister Benedicta Mullen, Fennessy Hall is a modified mail order kit home.
+Designed by Sister Stanislaus Nolen and Sister Benedicta Mullen, Fennessy Hall is a modified mail order kit home.

 During the late 1920s and 1930s classes competed by staging theatrical performances, usually a Shakespeare play.
 And perhaps it is this regular contest that transformed into the tradition of Marshmallow Roast, which can be documented as early as 1913.
-Eventually students started writing original productions, and it later changed into a “roast,” with skits that good-naturedly tease faculty and staff.
+Eventually students started writing original productions, and it later changed into a “roast,” with skits that good-naturedly teased faculty and staff.
 It is a fitting tradition at a Salesian school as eutrapela is a little virtue linked to helping others and ourselves remain humble through poking fun in order to help people be comfortable with their idiosyncrasies.
-Indeed, in his Introduction to the Devout Life, St. Francis de Sales, says that, "By them we take an honest an friendly recreation from such frivolous occasions as human imperfections furnish us with."
+Indeed, in his Introduction to the Devout Life, St. Francis de Sales, says that, "By them we take an honest and friendly recreation from such frivolous occasions as human imperfections furnish us with."

 In 1937, Visitation’s other beloved tradition, an athletic house-based competition called Gold-White, was developed by the Athletic Association, which had been founded in 1917.
 This was in part because the campus had a new gymnasium, which had been built during the Great Depression in 1935.
 After this time, athletics became increasingly important as part of extracurricular offerings.